 Born in Kanjari, Gujarat in 1957, Dhruva Mistry RA studied at the Faculty of Fine Arts, The M S University of Baroda, (1974 to 1981) before gaining a British Council Scholarship to the Royal College of Art, London where he continued his studies until 1983.

-Mistry has exhibitied extensively in solo and group shows in the Uk, India and abroad since 1976.
+Mistry has exhibited extensively Internatially in solo and group shows since 1976.
 His first was mounted at Jehangir Art Gallery, Mumbai (1982).
 In the year between 1984 and '85, Mistry was an artist in residence at Kettle's Yard Gallery with a Fellowship at Churchill College, Cambridge.

 His works have been included in several prestigious collections including those at the Lalit Kala Akademi, the Tate Gallery, the Arts Council, the British Council, the Victoria & Albert Museum, London, the National Museum of Wales, Cardiff, and the Fukuoka Asian Art Museum, Japan.

 Dhruva Mistry's work ranges from huge public installations to maquettes and wall reliefs.
-His works not only encompass influences from the Egyptian and the Cycladic art, the European traditions of figurative sculpture but also from Hinduism and Buddhism.
-His works, apart from being conceptual, also engage with the process of art-making, while alluding to the intellectual debate between the artist and viewer, whether implied or expressed, that a work of art premises and/or gives rise to.
+His works encompass influences from Egyptian and Cycladic art, the European traditions of figurative sculpture, as well as Hinduism and Buddhism.
+The Artist uses a variety of materials and genres to explore cultural tensions.

-The works featured here derive from Mistry's exploration with digitally-controlled laser-cutting techniques, a methodology he has been experimenting with since 2001.
+Mistry's recent works explore digitally-controlled laser-cutting techniques, a methodology he has been experimenting with since 2001.
 The sculptures are defined in terms of planes, forms and cut-outs, a contemporary re-working of the language of Cubism.
 Mistry plays on the viewer's perceptions as we are invited to explore the sculpture by looking at them, into them, round them, and through them, their shape changing at every angle.